 The Phoenix Museum of Art is currently showing a collection of ancient artefacts and funerary sculptures to explore the understanding of burial practices in Asia – Seeking Immortality

-Since 1949 in China, scientifically controlled archaeological investigations have resulted in the discovery of many ancient tombs, offering a clearer understanding of burial practices and the lives of people throughout history.
+Since 1949 in China, scientifically controlled archaeological investigations have resulted in the discovery of many ancient tombs and tomb sculptures from China, offering a clearer understanding of burial practices and the lives of people throughout history.
 The vast majority of objects unearthed from such tombs are three-dimensional clay sculptures, which replicate humans, animals, and everyday objects for the use of the deceased in the afterlife.
-For about 1,000 years, these funerary sculptures were made, and they provide a wealth of information about the lives, hopes, dreams, possessions, and pursuits of a civilisation that flourished from the 2nd century BC to the 9th century.
+For about 1,000 years, these tomb sculptures from China were made, and they provide a wealth of information about the lives, hopes, dreams, possessions, and pursuits of a civilisation that flourished from the 2nd century BC to the 9th century.
 Armies of soldiers, sumptuous vehicles, beautifully dressed court ladies, entertainers, foreigners, and super-natural beings are all portrayed in rich detail.

 Some ancient clay artefacts interred with the deceased imitated prestigious possessions that were used in everyday life and were made of more precious materials such as bronze.
 An example of a clay bell imitates actual examples of bronze musical bells found in very lavish tombs from the early centuries BC.
 Other artefacts made of bronze were round or geometrically shaped disks called mirrors, which usually had one side that was reflective and one side that was decorative, with motifs symbolising the concepts of heaven and earth or that represented the rich luxuries of this world such as grapes and lions, exotica from beyond China’s borders.

 The trade of goods and ideas along the Silk Routes at this time is evidenced by the inclusion of foreign peoples and the animals they brought with them to China’s cosmopolitan capital regions.
 Camels led by Central Asian grooms were the ideal transport for the arduous journey across thousands of miles of harsh terrain between places such as Persia and China.
-Figures of men with pointed caps, full beards, and large noses depict the clearly non-Chinese people who brought new forms of music, dance, and religious ideas such as Buddhism to the courts of imperial China in the 8th century.
+Figures of men with pointed caps, full beards, and large noses depict the clearly non-Chinese people who brought new forms of music, dance, and religious ideas such as Buddhism to the courts of imperial China in the 8th century all appear in tomb sculpture from China.

-A spectacular set of six painted clay figures of large scale exhibit the many ways that the world of the living anticipated the needs of the high-ranking aristocrats in the next world.
+A spectacular set of six painted clay figures of tomb sculptures from China are large in scale and exhibit the many ways that the world of the living anticipated the needs of the high-ranking aristocrats in the next world.
 Included in this set are two bureaucratic officials wearing the same attire but different hats, likely indicating their differing status.
 Closer examination reveals that one of the figures is Chinese, but the other appears to be non-Chinese.
-Such men would have been meant to take care of the business needs of the deceased.
+In tomb sculptures in China, such men would have been meant to take care of the business needs of the deceased.
 Security and protection would have been provided by the pair of figures wearing military garb, including armour characteristic of the Tang dynasty (618-907).
 Much of our understanding of military wear, weapons, and practices of ancient China can be gleaned from tomb figures, the most stunning example of which is the discovery of the ‘terracotta army’ of The First Emperor of China, Qin Shihuang Di, at Lintong, just outside the ancient capital of Changan, today known as Xi’an.

 Ancient Korean Tomb Artefacts